mathtimm/SPOCK_v2/examples/tutorials/notebooks/tutorials_spockplot.md

 ### 1.2 Annulus phase plot

-First let's download all lighgt  curve for a given target and plot all LCs obtained by the pipeline.
+First let's download all light curve for a given target and plot all LCs obtained by the pipeline.

 ```python